Sweet, sweet summertime! Time to fire up the grill, gather round the firepit and enjoy a sustainable cookout.

 - uncoated paper is okay

-- biodegradable is best.
+- compostable is best.
 Beware, these are not cheap.
 It’s cheaper to use what you have, borrow or buy real plates second hand.

 4. No plastic cups